SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

 This means that today implementers cannot use neither the presence, nor the representation, as reliable source to build decisions upon.

 In addition the usage note for dct:identifier gives implementers the choice to either provide the value the catalogue is assigning or the value the first publisher/owner of the dataset (description) has given.
 These are two distinct values.
+Where the first is beneficial for the network of catalogues, the second is more important when building a nice frontend.

 The alternative `adms:identifier` which provides metadata about an identifier, e.g. the agency that is responsible for assigning the identifier, is even less applied that dct:identifier.
 The DCAT-AP specification hints that these are *other identifiers*, additional secondary identifiers.